The information in this article applies to:

 To troubleshoot if this is the case, first Save your work then select File> Exit to close out of the Chief Architect software if you have it open.

-Note: You may first need to unlock the dialog by clicking the padlock on the lower left and then entering in your Administrator password to make changes.
+Note: You may first need to unlock the dialog by selecting the padlock icon in the lower left and then entering your Administrator account password to make changes.

 STEP 6 - Repair Disk Permissions